Generalized chip firing and critical groups of arithmetical structures on trees: Introduction

 Beginning in Section~\ref{sec:boundinginvariantfactors}, we turn our attention to trees, decomposing them into pieces that have at most one vertex of degree greater than~$2$.
 Using the chip-firing perspective from Section~\ref{sec:divisorschipfiring} and the merging perspective from Section~\ref{sec:merging}, we bound the number of invariant factors of a critical group in terms of the number of leaves of these pieces (Theorem~\ref{thm:invariantfactorsboundtrees}).
 As a corollary, we classify those trees for which every arithmetical structure has cyclic critical group.
 In Section~\ref{sec:invariants}, we introduce an invariant we call the splitting irregularity number of a tree and relate it to the $2$-matching number.
-Theorem~\ref{thm:invariantfactorsboundtrees2} then reinterprets Theorem~\ref{thm:invariantfactorsboundtrees} in terms of the splitting irregularity number and $2$-matching number, recovering and extending a result of Corrales and Valencia \cite[Theorem~3.9]{CV17}.
-In Section~\ref{sec:starlike}, we study critical groups of arithmetical structures on starlike trees.
-Theorem~\ref{thm:criticalgroupstarlike} shows how to compute such a critical group by extending the procedure from \cite[Theorem~1]{A24}.
+Theorem~\ref{thm:invariantfactorsboundtrees2} then reinterprets Theorem~\ref{thm:invariantfactorsboundtrees} in terms of the splitting irregularity number and $2$-matching number, recovering and extending a result of Corrales and Valencia \cite[Theorem~3.9]{CV15}.

 Finally, in Section~\ref{sec:constructgroups}, we construct arithmetical structures on trees with prescribed critical groups.
 Every finite abelian group is realized as the critical group of some arithmetical structure on a tree.
-Furthermore, Corollary~\ref{cor:constructgroups} shows that if $T$ is a tree, $\ell(T)$ is its number of leaves, and $\mathcal{G}$ is a finite abelian group with at most $\ell(T)-2$ invariant factors, then there is an arithmetical structure on a subdivision of~$T$ with critical group~$\mathcal{G}$.
+Furthermore, Corollary~\ref{cor:constructgroups} shows that, if $T$ is a tree, $\ell(T)$ is its number of leaves, and $\mathcal{G}$ is a finite abelian group with at most $\ell(T)-2$ invariant factors, then there is an arithmetical structure on a subdivision of~$T$ with critical group~$\mathcal{G}$.
 A more general statement involving the splitting irregularity numbers of the trees is given in Theorem~\ref{thm:constructgroups}.